solarte7/NegationAndUncertainty/BiLSTM/vectors/Readme.txt

 In this direcory must be placed the pre-processed files.
-If you used the NUBES corpus, the following files must be placed in this directory:
+For instance, if you used the NUBES corpus, the following files must be placed in this directory:

 1) index2tag.npy
 2) tag2index.npy